yaroslaff/nudecrawler/README.md

 ### detector: NudeNet

 #### Installing NudeNet (little trick needed)
-Using NudeNet does not requires docker, but you need to install `pip3 install -U nudenet`.
-Also, NudeNet requires model in file `~/.NudeNet/classifier_model.onnx`, if file is missing, NudeNet *tries* to download file from https://github.com/notAI-tech/NudeNet/releases/download/v0/classifier_model.onnx but there is problem, github may display warning page instead of real .onnx file, so this page is downloaded (which is certainly wrong).
+Using NudeNet does not requires docker, but you need to install `pip3 install -U flask nudenet` (consider using virtualenv, because nudenet has many dependencies).
+Also, NudeNet requires model in file `~/.NudeNet/classifier_model.onnx`, if file is missing, NudeNet (unsuccessfully) *tries* to download file from https://github.com/notAI-tech/NudeNet/releases/download/v0/classifier_model.onnx but there is problem, github may display warning page instead of real .onnx file, so this page is downloaded (which is certainly wrong).

-Workaround is simple - after you will install NudeNet download model *manually* (no wget!) and place it to `~/.NudeNet/`
+Right way workaround is simple - after you will install NudeNet download model *manually* (no wget!) and place it to `~/.NudeNet/`

+Or you can download from my temporary site: `wget https://nudecrawler.netlify.app/classifier_model.onnx` (But I cannot promise it will be there forever) and put it to ~/.NudeNet .

 #### Using NudeNet with NudeCrawler
 [NudeNet](https://github.com/notAI-tech/NudeNet) filtering is implemented as client-server.
 Start server (PATH_TO/detect-server-nudenet.py) on other terminal (or screen/tmux) and add option `--detect-image PATH_TO/detect-image-nudenet.py` to NudeCrawler.